Diving (sport): Mechanics of diving

 At the moment of take-off, two critical aspects of the dive are determined, and cannot subsequently be altered during the execution.
 One is the trajectory of the dive, and the other is the magnitude of the angular momentum.

 The speed of rotation – and therefore the total amount of rotation – may be varied from moment to moment by changing the shape of the body, in accordance with the law of conservation of angular momentum.

 The center of mass of the diver follows a parabolic path in free-fall under the influence of gravity (ignoring the effects of air resistance, which are negligible at the speeds involved).

 Trajectory

 Since the parabola is symmetrical, the travel away from the board as the diver passes it is twice the amount of the forward travel at the peak of the flight.
-Excessive forward distance to the entry point is penalized when scoring a dive, but obviously an adequate clearance from the diving board is essential on safety grounds.
+Excessive forward distance to the entry point is penalised when scoring a dive, but obviously an adequate clearance from the diving board is essential on safety grounds.

 The greatest possible height that can be achieved is desirable for several reasons: